2002 attack on American cultural centre in Kolkata

 Four police constables and a private security guard were killed and 20 other people injured when, on 22 January 2002, Islamic militants attacked an American cultural centre in Kolkata, India.
-The centre houses a library, the American embassy's public affairs office, a press section and a cultural wing.
+The centre houses a library and the American Consulate's public affairs section, which includes the press and cultural teams.

 Two motorcycle-borne attackers, draped in shawls, sped up to the American Centre building at about 6:15 IST, refusing to stop at checkpoints and began shooting at police guards from an AK-47 assault rifle who returned fire.
-Four of the dead were Kolkata police constables while the one of the dead belonged to a private security agency Group Four.
+Four of the dead were Kolkata police constables while one of the dead belonged to a private security agency Group Four.
 The constables killed in the attack were identified as Pijush Sarker, Ujjal Burman, Suresh Hembram and Anup Mondal and belonged to the 5th battalion of Kolkata Armed Police.

 Two groups claimed responsibility for the attack.
-A Harkat-ul-Jihad al-Islami (HUJI) member, Farhan Malik owned responsibility and said the attack was in protest against "the evil empire of America", while another person claiming to be a member of Asif Raza Commandos, a gang with ties to radical Islamic groups, claimed responsibility.
-Malik was also wanted in connection with a case of kidnapping a Kolkata shoe baron Partha Pratim Roy Barman, who was later released on a ransom of ₹37.5 million.
+A Harkat-ul-Jihad al-Islami (HUJI) member, Farhan Malik, owned responsibility and said the attack was in protest against "the evil empire of America", while another person claiming to be a member of Asif Raza Commandos, a gang with ties to radical Islamic groups, claimed responsibility.
+Malik was also wanted in connection with the kidnapping a Kolkata shoe baron Partha Pratim Roy Barman, who was later released on a ransom of ₹37.5 million.

-Four days after the attack, two men — Salim and Zahid — were killed in an encounter with a Delhi police team in Hazaribagh in Jharkhand.
+Four days after the attack, two men — Salim and Zahid — were killed in an encounter with police in Hazaribagh, Jharkhand.
 The police had come to know about the involvement of Aftab Ansari in the American Centre attack from the dying declarations of Salim and Zahid.